silvergjeka22/NLP/SpamClassifier/Comparing_Algorithms_ReadMe.md

 #### Performance Metrics:

-- **Precision:** Measures the proportion of true positives among all positive predictions.
+- **Precision:** Percentage of true positives out of the total number of positive predictions made.
-- **F1 Score:** Harmonic mean of precision and recall, capturing the balance between false positives and false negatives.
+- **F1 Score:** Average of precision and recall in the same way that an average takes into account both false positives and false negatives.
-- **Confusion Matrix:** Summarizes classification results into true positives (TP), true negatives (TN), false positives (FP), and false negatives (FN).
+- **Confusion Matrix:** It is made up of True positives (TP), True negatives (TN), False positives (FP) and False negatives (FN) that summarizes the result of classifications.

 ---